-White-nose syndrome (WNS) is caused by a newly recognized species of fungus, Pseudogymnoascus destructans.
-The fungus thrives in the cold, humid conditions characteristic of the hibernacula, which are underground caves or mines that bats dwell in.
+White-nose syndrome (WNS) is caused by the fungus Pseudogymnoascus destructans.
+The fungus thrives in the cold, humid conditions characteristic of hibernacula, underground caves or mines where bats overwinter.
 The fungus grows on the nose, wings, and ears of bats during hibernation in the winter months.
-The mortality rate is often as high as 90-100 percent.
+The mortality rate is often as high as 90-100%.

 There is no practical treatment for colonies affected with WNS.

 White-nose syndrome (WNS) was first documented in Scoharie County, New York in 2006.
 It almost exclusively affects hibernating bats and about half of the 47 bat species in North America hibernate during the winter.

 White-nose syndrome has been confirmed in 12 species of bats: big brown bat (Eptesicus fuscus), little brown bat (Myotis lucifugus), eastern small-footed bat (Myotis leibii), the threatened northern long-eared bat (Myotis septentrionalis), tri-colored bat (Perimyotis subflavus), cave bat (Myotis velifer), fringed bat (Myotis thysanodes), long-legged bat (Myotis volans), western long-eared bat (Myotis evotis), Yuma bat (Myotis yumanensis), the endangered gray bat (Myotis grisescens), and the Indiana bat (Myotis sodalis).